TheSylence/Changey/README.md

 Use them as a verb when invoking changey:
 `changey change` to add to the "Change" section, `changey deprecate` for the "Deprecate" section and so on.

+### Extracting parts of a changelog

+The changes for a single version can be extracted to a file that can be used to document changes of a single version.
+This is useful when informing users of a new release for example.

+`changey extract 1.2.3 -t changes_1.2.3.md`

+Will write all changes for version 1.2.3 from the current changelog to a file called *changes_1.2.3.md*

+Specify the `-h` flag if you want to include the name and release date of the version in the generated file.

 ### Yanking a release version

 `changey yank` will mark the last released version as yanked.